gLeitao/trips_challenge/README.md

 To run the AWS infrastructure, go to the infra folder and run the following commands:

+`This step is only necessary if you want to set up the entire infrastructure.
+Otherwise, you can skip to the item  **Running ETL.** `

 ```terraform
 terraform init
 terraform apply